Barbara T. Smith: Artworks and exhibitions

-Tracking her transition from housewife to artist, Smith's early work focused on collaged photographs of herself and her three children, impressions of portions of her body, and articles of clothing into her self-published photocopied artist books, made on a Xerox 914 that she leased and kept in her living room.
+Tracking her transition from housewife to artist, Smith's early work focused on collaged photographs of herself and her three children, impressions of portions of her body, and articles of clothing into her self-published photocopied artist books, made on a Xerox 914 that she leased and kept in her dining room.

-Titles like Broken Heart, Bond, Undies and Do Not Touch suggest the personal nature of her subject matter.
-As her marriage disintegrated in the late 1960s, autobiography and the creation of community by means of interaction with her audience became central to Smith’s art.
+Titles like Broken Heart, Bond, and Do Not Tuch suggest the personal nature of her subject matter.
+As her marriage disintegrated in the late 1960s, autobiography and the creation of a community using interaction with her audience became central to Smith’s art.
 She began to explore themes of “the body, food, nurturing, female desire, heterosexual relationships, sexuality, religion, spiritual transformation, love, and death."

 Smith is best known for her performance work in the late 1960s that was at the forefront of feminist, body, and performance art.
-Cardinal performances by Smith include: Ritual Meal (1969), a dinner party where guests dressed in scrubs and ate with surgical instruments with footage of the space, nudes, and surgery played overhead; Celebration of the Holy Squash (1971), where Smith created an entire religion out of a vegetable husk, left over from a communal meal; Feed Me (1973), where she sat naked on a mattress in a bathroom during a performance festival with a selection of "food, wine, marijuana, and massage oil", while a looped recording played "feed me"; Birthdaze (1981), performed on Smith's 50th birthday, wherein she enacted her life story in relation to the male avant-garde; and The 21st Century Odyssey (1991–1993), a collaboration between herself and UCLA professor and scientist Roy Walford, a Biospherian and (at the time) Smith's partner.
+Significant performances by Smith include: Ritual Meal (1969), a dinner party during which guests dressed in surgical scrubs ate with surgical instruments; Celebration of the Holy Squash (1971), a performance and exhibition centered on a devout belief in a miraculous giant squash; Feed Me (1973), a performance in which Smith invited solo audience members to spend time with her in a room accompanied by "food, wine, marijuana, and massage oil", while a looped recording played "feed me"; Birthdaze (1981), performed on Smith's 50th birthday, wherein she enacted her life story in relation to significant males in her life; and The 21st Century Odyssey (1991–1993), a collaboration between herself and UCLA professor and scientist Roy Walford, a Biospherian and (at the time) Smith's partner.
 During the performance, she traveled the world and transmitted her performances back to the Biosphere 2, where Walford lived at the time, and the Biospherians responded.

 A retrospective exhibition of her work, "The 21st Century Odyssey Part II: The Performances of Barbara T. Smith" was shown at the Pomona College Museum of Art in 2005, and later traveled to the Kennedy Museum of Art at Ohio University.
-Her Trunk Piece, along with video footage from past performances, were a part of the Orange County Museum of Art's permanent collection exhibition "Art Since the 1960s: California Experiments" (July 15, 2007 – September 14, 2008).
+Smith's Trunk Piece, along with video footage from past performances, were a part of the Orange County Museum of Art's permanent collection exhibition "Art Since the 1960s: California Experiments" (July 15, 2007 – September 14, 2008).
 Her Field Piece (1968–1972) was the central work of a show at The Box gallery in Los Angeles (November 17, 2007 – January 5, 2008).
+Smith was the focus of an exhibition at the Getty Research Institute in 2024, title "Barbara T. Smith: The Way to Be."
+The GRI holds Smith's extensive archives, and published her memoir.
+The ICA LA mounted a major survey of her work, also in 2024, titled "Barbara T. Smith: Proof" (curated by Jenelle Porter), and published a catalogue.